tweissbeck/sdk-manager-plugin/README.md

 Usage
 -----

-The simplest way to get this plugin is to download the project and publishing it on your local/compagny maven repo.
+The simplest way to get this plugin is to download the project and publishing it on your local/company maven repo.
 The version released at maven central is not up to date.
-Use the maven publish plugin in build.gradle to custoomize the publish repository.
+Use the maven publish plugin in build.gradle to customize the publish repository.

 Apply the plugin in your `build.gradle` *before* the regular 'android' plugin:
 ```groovy